 The modern clinical trial—an experiment in which people are the test subjects—has developed over time not only to ensure the optimal conditions to produce valid, scientific results but also to safeguard the rights and well-being of participants.

 The effect of the drug should be the same in all cases or, at least, in most.
 If that is not the case, the effect is then accidental, because things that occur naturally are always or mostly consistent.

 This remains the essential criterion for any treatment—that it has the same effect on most patients in similar conditions.
 But testing a drug on one person does not tell you very much.
 Their response may not be typical, side effects may be the result of an allergy, or their recovery may be due to some external factor.

 Today new medical devices and drugs have to undergo several stages of testing before they reach the final stage of being tested on people.
 Drug testing and regulation was tightened in the mid-1960s following the impact of thalidomide worldwide.
 Usually a therapy is tested on animals before clinical trials are permitted.

 Participants in clinical trials are carefully selected in order to limit the number of variable factors that might affect the results.
 For example, only patients at the same stage of a particular condition may be selected in order to see if a new therapy is effective in treating the condition at that stage.

-In order to run a clinical trial on patients, researchers have to go through a rigorous procedure that includes registering the trial with the authorities and presenting their proposal to an ethics committee, who will decide it the trial is valid and that there are safeguards in place to ensure that participants understand what will happen to them.
+In order to run a clinical trial on people, researchers have to go through a rigorous procedure that includes registering the trial with the authorities and presenting their proposal to an ethics committee, who will decide it the trial is valid and that there are safeguards in place to ensure that participants understand what will happen to them.

 Randomised clinical trials